AwalaApp/specs/index.md

 ---
 # Relaynet Protocol Suite Specifications

-This repository contains all the specifications part of [Relaynet](https://relaynet.link/).
-If you're new to Relaynet, you may want to start by watching the [demo of the proof of concept with Twitter](https://www.youtube.com/watch?v=fi_RKwmrXIY).
+This website hosts the official [Relaynet](https://relaynet.link/) specifications.
+If you're new to Relaynet, you may want to start by watching a [high-level explanation of how it works](https://youtu.be/_4zP0CfcTj4) and the [demo of the proof of concept with Twitter](https://www.youtube.com/watch?v=fi_RKwmrXIY).

+## Main Specifications

 The following specifications provide the foundation of the network and are therefore the top priority of the project.
 At this point, the best way to contribute to the project is by providing feedback on these specs.